 - 1. Successfully completed all 60 credits of course work with a minimum GPA of 3.0 (See note below) - 2.
 Successfully pass the national exam or complete the portfolio review - 3.
 Pass the Clinical Demonstration and Position Paper - 4.
-Completed 300 hours of direct client contact with at least 40% of those hours being relational (as documented by the Clinical Director) - 5.
+Completed 300 hours of direct client contact with at least 100 of those hours being relational and at least 50 teletherapy hours (as documented by the Clinical Director) - 5.
 Completed 100 hours of clinical supervision, 50 of which will be based on observable data - 6.
 Completed an application for graduation - 7.
 Complete the graduation checklist and obtain all necessary signatures (See section on Program Completion)